 No matter what we call an alcoholic beverage, what it is made from or what flavorings and additives are included, the pure alcohol part of alcoholic beverages is the same.
 All drinkable alcoholic beverages contain ethanol.
 Ethanol is the component that gets you drunk and withdrawal from ethanol, no matter the source, is what causes a hangover.

 In order to compare the amount of pure alcohol contained in various beverages we use a concept called a “standard drink.”
 That standard drink is the amount of a beverage that contains one-half an ounce of pure ethanol.

-In some places alcohol content is calculated by weight and in other places it is calculated by volume.
+In some places, the alcohol content is calculated by weight and in other places, it is calculated by volume.
 Depending on whether the alcohol is measured by weight or by volume and depending on who does the measuring we can get slightly different numbers here.
-Either way the results of alcohol are pretty much the same.
+Either way, the results of alcohol are pretty much the same.

 Beer has the smallest percentage of alcohol.

 Beers can vary between three and seven percent alcohol.
 Most of the major commercial beers in the U. S. are at the low end, close to 3 % and a twelve-ounce beer is considered a standard drink.
 Many people believe that because beer has a lower alcohol content it is safer and less likely to lead to problems.
 Unfortunately, that turns out to not be true.
 Because beer has a lower alcohol content per standard drink most people just drink more volume of beer than they would if drinking another alcoholic beverage.
 More than half the pure alcohol consumed every year here in the U. S. comes from beer.

 Wine is a little stronger and can vary more.